Updated December 2023

 The way you interact with your little students will impact them for years into the future.
 As an ECE, you will be shaping young lives.
 If you're ready to take on this challenge, and you understand just how important your role will be as an ECE, you're definitely on the right track to build a successful career in this field.

-You're exactly the kind of student we'd love to work with, and welcome into our early childhood education program.
+You're exactly the kind of student we'd love to work with.
 Read on for your next steps.

 Learn More About Early Childhood Education Training

 If you're looking for quality early childhood education programs in Montreal, or want to learn more about ECE careers, we'd be happy to talk with you.

 Chat live with an admissions advisor to learn more about training.
 Or click below to explore Herzing's program in more detail.
 We're here to help!